tristan-ekain/eve-ships-flashcards/README.md

 * Extract the SDE dump, and copy the sqlite database into the *data* subdirectory of your workspace.
 The file must be called **eve.sqlite**.
 * Extract the *Renders* ZIP file.
 Copy all the images into the *data/Renders* subdirectory of your workspace.
 These images are quite big (512x512 pixels).
-You can resizse them down to 256x256 pixels to make the resulting Anki file smaller.
+You can resize them down to 256x256 pixels to make the resulting Anki file smaller.

 After these steps, your workspace should look like this:
 <pre>